The Tinniswood Award is presented annually to the best original audio drama script. Judges were Nicholas McInerny, Shelley Silas and Tim Stimpson.

 ABOUT THE TINNISWOOD AWARD

-The Tinniswood Award was established by the Writers’ Guild of Great Britain and Society of Authors to perpetuate the memory of Peter Tinniswood as well as to celebrate and encourage high standards in radio drama.
+The Tinniswood Award was established by the Society of Authors and Writers’ Guild of Great Britain to perpetuate the memory of Peter Tinniswood as well as to celebrate and encourage high standards in radio drama.
 Previous winners include Stephen Wyatt, Murray Gold, Morwenna Banks, Julian Simpson and Christopher William Hill.